prisma/language-tools/packages/language-server/CONTRIBUTING.md

 ## Development

-- Run `npm install` in the root folder.
+- Run `pnpm install` in the root folder.
 This installs all necessary npm modules in both the vscode and language-server folder.
-- Run `npm run watch`.
+- Run `pnpm run watch`.
 - Open VS Code on this folder.
 - Switch to the debug viewlet.
 - Select `Launch VSCode extension` from the drop down.